Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 The tps printer is not like your common real-time clock system, which outputs a pulse every second or every half a second.\
 That would be boring, with this component you have to do the pulse generation yourself!
 Good luck.

+### Real Time Pulser

+The Real Time Pulser will emit a pulse on a rising edge input.
+Once the pulse is done emitting, it will output a 1 tick pulse on the top output.\
+The pulse length is 1 second (not ticks), by default.
+But can be modified with the `editrtpulser <milliseconds>` command while looking at a Real Time Pulser.

+Useful to drive Singers, on a world with variable tick speed.\
+Due to the pulse-output, these components can be easily chained.